AkimParis/black_scholes/README.md

-# black_scholes
+Research project on Salvatore Ferragamo S.p.A:

+* Financial analysis
+* TikT0k is a mistake
-Black Scholes for European options Call/Put with Greeks for Italian luxury house
+* Black Scholes for European options
+* Step by step, Call/Put & Greeks